joezuntz/cosmosis-doc/reference/standard_library/distances.rst

      - None.

-"This small module was written for CosmoSIS.
+This small module was written for CosmoSIS.
 This module computes the angular diameter distance, luminosity distance, and distance modulus for three different parametrisations of dark energy. w = w0 +(1-a)wa, w = w0+(ap-a)wa and and 2 parameter
-EDE w(a) model from Wetterich 2004."
+EDE w(a) model from Wetterich 2004.

 Assumptions
 -----------

+None